 Montevallo, Alabama: Center of AlabamaThe geographical center of Alabama is in a cemetery.
-The concrete marker and its state map outline show signs of visitor updates, including the apparent new metropolises of "Randy" and "Burford."
+The concrete marker features a state map outline.

 - Hwy.
 25, Montevallo, AL